 See Larger View

 Radical Islam has set out to take over the entire world, and the majority of the eastern portion of the former Roman Empire already is Islamic.
-Islam presently has great influence over many nations in the EU and is the fastest growing forced religion in Europe (see “Religion of Peace” Demonstration), if not in the entire world.
+Islam presently has great influence over many nations in the EU, due to a great deal of immigration over many years, and is the fastest growing forced religion in Europe (see “Religion of Peace” Demonstration), if not in the entire world.

 the Pope and Catholicism

 Another theory, espoused primarily by the Seventh Day Adventist Church, is that the beast will be united under Catholicism.
 I personally do not subscribe to this belief.
-However, I will present it here, for various reasons, one of which is that I do accept the premise that Saturday, not Sunday, is the proper Sabbath (as advocated by Seventh Day Adventists).
+However, I will present it here, for various reasons, one of which is that I do accept the premise that the Sabbath is Saturday (as advocated by Seventh Day Adventists), not Sunday.